Teach2Breach/debug_inject_rs/README.md

 ## Usage

+NOTE - The shellcode takes a little time to execute.
+It's not instant.
+This is due to how it is triggered by debug events.

 This project uses litcrypt for string encryption.
 You must set the 'LITCRYPT_ENCRYPT_KEY' environment variable before running or compiling the project.
 See the litcrypt documentation for more information: https://crates.io/crates/litcrypt

 This PoC is designed to be tested with a target remote process by pid provided on the command line.
 Testing was performed mostly targeting RuntimeBroker.exe.
 It may not work with all services, but there are many good options. **This tool requires administrative privileges to achieve debugging elevation.
 This version must be run as admin.**